The servant leader modelled on Jesus

 The servant leader focuses on inspiring and enabling people to achieve their full potential, in pursuit of a shared and common purpose.
-For the servant leader it’s not about status and control but they enable and empower their people, growing them to be servant leaders too.
-The Christ-centred servant leader modelled on Jesus grows a Christ-like character modelled on the Servant King and sees Jesus as their leadership role model.
+For the servant leader it’s not about status and control, but they enable and empower their people, growing them to be servant leaders too.
+The Christ-centered servant leader modelled on Jesus, grows a Christ-like character modelled on the Servant King and sees Jesus as their leadership role model.

 The servant leader modelled on Jesus focuses on others for their benefit, that they may achieve their full potential.
 As such, this is an outworking of God’s agape-love, which has as its focus the benefit of its recipients.
 The Apostle John tells us that God’s agape-love works out through Christians because he abides in us and we in him (1 John 4)

 There are a number of articles to be found under the Servant Leadership category that explore servant leadership from the perspectives of both the Bible and leadership practice.

 Dr Paul Wong (who served as the Division Chair of Psychology and Business Administration at Tyndale University College, Canada) describes Servant Leadership as follows: “Servant leadership is characterized by the desire to serve and empower followers and the belief that the best way to achieve organisational goals is through developing the potential of workers.”

 Servant leadership recognises that focusing on inspiring and enabling people to achieve their full potential, in pursuit of a shared and common purpose, is the best way to achieve a high performance enterprise.
 Because of the focus on others, servant leadership is evidently not about the status and power of the leader.